minibolt-guide/minibolt/guide/bonus/system/wireguard-VPN.md

 4. Type a name for the tunnel, e.g. "MiniBoltWG" and hit on "Create tunnel"

-5. Press on switch at right to activate the Wireguard tunnel.
+5. Press on the switch at the right to activate the Wireguard tunnel.
 Press OK to accept the connection request.

 You could create a Wireguard VPN client connection manually from scratch filling in the form with the content of "wg0.conf" configured on the [Configure Wireguard VPN Client](#configure-wireguard-vpn-client) section.
-Select **"CREATE FROM SCRATCH"** instead of **"SCAN FROM QR CODE"** on second step, fill out the form, and hit on the diskette icon on the top right to save and follow the same steps from 4.
+Select **"CREATE FROM SCRATCH"** instead of **"SCAN FROM QR CODE"** on the second step, fill out the form, and hit on the diskette icon on the top right to save and follow the same steps from 4.

 ## Configure additional clients